See all 30 churches near Eagle River, WI

 WE’RE ANGLICAN, AND OUR PRACTICES ARE ANCIENT

 More than Catholic.
 More than Protestant.
 More than Evangelical.
-More than Charismatic.
-Drawing from our Christian historical and biblical roots and richness, we are all of these as an Ancient-Future faith community.
 We desire to help others find a life of meaning, hope, forgiveness and purpose through the Gospel of Jesus Christ, our Savior and Lord.
 Join us for worship as we celebrate through WORD, SACRAMENT, & THE HOLY SPIRIT.
 We express our faith in and love for Jesus in ways Christians have since the time of Jesus.
-We are evangelical in our preaching and teaching, a blend of traditions in our worship, and spirit-filled.
+We are evangelical in our preaching and teaching, focusing on discipleship and reconnecting with the Jewish roots of our faith, to better inform us and understand the context in which Jesus conducted his earthly ministry and how the Early Church began.

 Our Services